Citrys/payment-gateway-challenge-java/README.md

 | `REJECTED` | Invalid request data | Fails validation before bank call |

 **Bank Simulator Behavior** (from `imposters/bank_simulator.ejs`):
-- Cards ending in 1,3,5,7,9 → Authorized
+- Cards ending in 1,3,5,7,9 → Authorised
 - Cards ending in 2,4,6,8 → Declined
 - Cards ending in 0 → 503 error (treated as Declined)
 - Missing required fields → 400 error (treated as Declined)

-**Assumption**: Any bank communication failure (timeout, 5xx errors) should result in DECLINED status, not system error.
+**Assumption**: Any bank communication failure (timeout or 5xx error) should result in a DECLINED status, not a system error.

 **Rationale**: Better UX - merchant sees "Declined" rather than "System Error".

 ---

-### 7. Data Storage
+### 6. Data Storage

 #### In-Memory Repository
 **Decision**: Use HashMap for storage (non-persistent).